freenet/freenet-core/README.md

 Our "chainless" smart contract approach will result in learnings for IPFS-native applications and FileCoin's smart contract initiative.

 Lastly, our deployment of a libp2p application to the major mobile platforms will inform other IPFS on mobile efforts, particularly the low-bandwidth, low-power, and variable connectivity challenges of mobile.

+### Naming

+"Locutus" is the development codename for this project which is also known as "Freenet2".